HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 !!! note
      Multiple instances running with the same entitlement and license server all instances need to either:
-     1. All instances use the same private key
+     - Use the same private key
      - Not have configured a private key

 ### Revoking of public key from Flexnet